coopyey/ttrpg-campaign-site/content/Archive/DM Blast to the Past/Session Notes/Session 002.md

 There is more discussion with Damaris just about spilling a secret to Sylvaine, quickly (failing to) covering up with a story about needing a new farrier.
 Sylvaine entertains it while pointing out the absurdity, but doesn't ask further.
 Damaris starts to walk away as Sylvaine continues to hug Damaris, being dragged along.

-The [[Seeress Nuvira]] is watching them, commenting that it's nice to see sisters getting along.
+The [[content/Archive/DM Blast to the Past/NPCs/Seeress Nuvira]] is watching them, commenting that it's nice to see sisters getting along.
 The two of them agree, and Damaris comments that they never fight.
 Nuvira comments that she and her sisters never got along, and Damaris suggests she gets new sisters.
 Nuvira comments that she cannot go to see them anyway.
 She lets Damaris know that Soldos wishes to meet us in the most important place to him in the castle.
 # The Meeting
 The meeting is going on in Soldos's wife's tomb.
 She was a beautiful elven woman.
 Her name (Euanthe) is carved on the tomb.
 There are slitted windows so that some light does gently filter in, with a stone bench carved to sit.
 Soldos spends a little time every day in here.